Digit App

 Now, your application undergoes a brief review process.
 Digit may request a health declaration, lifestyle information, or medical details & reports if required.
 Now, based on your medical underwriting, your policy will be issued and sent to your email.
 You can also access it anytime through the Digit app.

-Documents Required to Buy a Family Health Insurance Plan
+What are the Documents Required to Buy a Family Health Insurance Plan?

 When purchasing a Family health insurance policy, insurers typically require some basic documents for verification.
 Below is a list of optional documents that may be needed at the time of purchasing a policy: